mue8010/No_Punt_Intended/README.md

 - **Playoff field:** 6 teams
 - **Bracket:** Weeks 15, 16, 17
 - **Byes:** Seeds 1 and 2 receive a first-round bye in Week 15
-- **Week 18 is not used** — NFL teams rest starters and the results are meaningless.
+- **Week 18 is not used** — NFL teams rest starters, and the results are meaningless.

 ### Seeding tiebreakers, in order
 1. Head-to-head record
 2. Total points for
 3. Total points against (lower is better)
-4. Coin flip by commissioner, witnessed in the league chat *(No divisions are used, so division record does not apply.)*

 ### Consolation

-Non-playoff teams play a consolation bracket.
+Non-playoff teams play a toilet bowl bracket.
 No money is attached.
-Managers are still required to set lineups — see §11.

 ---